 Subd.
 3 County attorney authority.
 A county attorney may prosecute any violations of this chapter.
-History: 1988 c 578 art 3 s 16; 2004 c 277 s 5

 211B.17 FORFEITURE OF NOMINATION OR OFFICE; CIRCUMSTANCES WHERE NOT FORFEITED.

 Subdivision 1.
 Forfeiture of nomination or office.
 Except as provided in subdivision 2, if a candidate is found guilty of violating this chapter or an offense was committed by another individual with the knowledge, consent, or connivance of the candidate, the court, after entering the adjudication of guilty, shall enter a supplemental judgment declaring that the candidate has forfeited the nomination or office.
 If the court enters the supplemental judgment, it shall transmit to the filing officer a transcript of the supplemental judgment, the nomination or office becomes vacant, and the vacancy must be filled as provided by law.